The 12 Declutters of Christmas

 The fact is that most households will be acquiring some stuff over the next week or so.
 However, in order to stay in control of your surroundings, there is no better time to think about what is superfluous to requirements and actually just cluttering up your home.
-The “one in, one out” rule is an oldie but a goodie – but if you are trying to declutter, how about applying the “one in, TWO out” rule?
+Do you need a Pre-Christmas Declutter?

-Just for fun, let’s play a game.
-Here are 12 things I recommend you declutter before Christmas to compensate for the inevitable influx of bits and pieces.
+Just for fun, let’s see what you can tick off?
+Here are 12 things we recommend you consider in a Christmas Declutter to compensate for the inevitable influx of bits and pieces.

-Ok so this isn’t a physical thing but I always recommend clients declutter guilt first.
+Ok so this isn’t a physical thing but we always recommend clients declutter guilt first.
 It’s so self-destructive and not at all useful in moving you forward.
-So what if a loved one gave you that item?
+A loved one gave you that item?
+But how do you feel about it?
 Donating it does not mean you love or appreciate them any less.
-If anything, you are respecting the item more because you are giving it the chance of being used and celebrated.
-Memories are inside you not in things.
+If anything, you are respecting the item more because you are giving it another chance of being used and treasured.
+Memories are much bigger than material things.

 The purpose of Christmas decs is to spark joy and make your home look beautiful to you.
 Just like any decoration, they are very personal.
 Throw away any which are broken, including tatty tinsel (which can’t be recycled so consider avoiding in future) Donate any which aren’t to your taste or you don’t put out for any reason.
 If something is going to take up storage space for 11 out of 12 months, it must earn it’s place in your home!

-A controversial one, I realise, but I’m not a fan.
-Of course, it’s nice to keep in touch with people but what about replacing the physical card with a phone call or a visit?
-Or meeting for a coffee/lunch?
+A controversial one perhaps.
+Of course, it’s nice to keep in touch with people but what about replacing the physical card with a phone call, video call or a visit?
 Yes, it takes more time but it will also be more meaningful and the sentiment will last far longer.
 If you don’t want to take the time to connect properly, it could be time to question why you are sending the card.
 If it’s through guilt or obligation, how useful or meaningful is this to either of you?
-I do make the odd exception for older members of my family to whom I know cards are particularly important but basically, I send three Christmas cards a year.

 4) Christmas crackers

-I appreciate that the momentary pop, the anticipation of whether you get the long end, the terrible jokes and the ill-fitting scratchy hat may seem part of Christmas.
-But let’s be honest, the whole lot gets swept into the bin afterwards (the mini sewing kit NEVER comes in handy!)
-I think there are other, clutter-free ways to enjoy Christmas.
-One such favourite is these reusable Christmas photo booth props and masks
+Many say it’s part of the tradition.
+The momentary pop, the anticipation of whether you’ll get the long end, the terrible jokes and the ill-fitting, scratchy hat may seem part of Christmas.
+But let’s be honest, the whole lot gets swept into the bin afterwards (the mini sewing kit NEVER comes in handy!).
+There are other, clutter-free ways to enjoy old Christmas traditions.
+You could write personalised notes, gratitudes or poems.
+Make hats out of used wrapping paper.
+Or we love these reusable Christmas photo booth props and masks

 5) Old towels, bedding and duvets